Ebbw Vale Town railway station: History

 Ebbw Vale (High Level) railway station was opened by the London and North Western Railway on 2 September 1867.
 To distinguish the two Ebbw Vale stations, British Railways added the suffix "High Level" (the L&NWR station) on 23 May 1949 and "Low Level" (the GWR station) on 19 July 1950.
-Both stations closed to passengers on 30 April 1962.
-Closure of the lines to goods traffic came on 1 December 1969.
+High Level closed to passengers on 5 February 1951, while Low Level closed to passengers on 30 April 1962.
+Closure of the Low Level line to goods traffic came on 1 December 1969.

 Development

 In the 2008 Network Rail Route Utilisation Strategy, the link between Ebbw Vale and Newport was identified for implementation in the period 2009–2018.
 In May 2013, the Welsh Government announced that the Ebbw Vale line would be extended from the existing terminus at Ebbw Vale Parkway to the new station at Ebbw Vale Town.
 A total of £11.5 million was agreed to fund the station, line extension and associated landscaping for the surrounding area.
 Two weeks later, funding was also agreed for Pye Corner railway station, also along the line.